glen-84/composite-schemas-spec/spec/Spec.md

 **Introduction**

-The GraphQL Composite Schemas introduces a comprehensive specification for creating distributed GraphQL systems that seamlessly merges multiple GraphQL schemas.
+The GraphQL Composite Schemas Spec introduces a comprehensive specification for creating distributed GraphQL systems that seamlessly merges multiple GraphQL schemas.
 This specification describes the process of composing a federated GraphQL schema and outlines algorithms for executing GraphQL queries on the